Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 ### Ampli CLI

-The Ampli CLI is able to pull down generated Ampli SDK code for Sources and Branches you have created in Data.
+The Ampli CLI is able to pull down generated Ampli Wrapper code for Sources and Branches you have created in Data.

 The first time you run `ampli pull` you will be prompted to select a Source and Branch from your tracking plan.
 This will create an `ampli.json` file to store your configuration for future development.